 Experience the colorful culture of the Philippines by joining the vibrant festivals around the country.
 Find out the top festivals that are worth traveling to and learn about the event highlights in this article.

-The Philippines is known around the world not only for its stunning natural wonders, but also for the locals' love to get together and celebrate.
-A proof of this is the long list of cultural festivals in the country.
+The Philippines is known around the world not only for its stunning natural wonders but also for the locals' love to get together and celebrate.
+Proof of this is the long list of cultural festivals in the country.

-There are a number of holidays, long weekends and top festivals in the Philippines that happen throughout the year.
+There are a number of holidays, long weekends, and top festivals in the Philippines that happen throughout the year.
 These vibrant festivals are characterized by the history, artistry, creativity, and passion of the people.
-While some of them take place for just a day, a lot of them are celebrating for a week and even for an entire month.
+While some of them take place for just a day, a lot of them are celebrated for a week and even for an entire month.

 Travelers are attracted by these celebrations, along with the energetic, colorful, and fun environment they create.
 In fact, some of the celebrations are some of Asia’s most popular festivals.

 Ready to plan your trip?
 Get ideas on must-try local experiences and travel tips by signing up here

 Here is a list of the best and must-see festivals in the Philippines:

 When: February or March

 Where: New Clark City, Tarlac

 This 3-day festivity includes activities such as hot air balloon flying, skydiving, formation flying, paragliding, and aerobatic displays.